 His view is that uniform procedures will avoid “the arguing between schools and parents, the gnashing of teeth in the protection of a child.”

-His first bill died on the order paper under a Conservative government, as did his next effort.
+His first bill died on the order paper under the previous Conservative government, as did his next effort.
 But with the Liberals barely sworn in to office, Levac’s third attempt – the proposed Act to Protect Anaphylactic Pupils – became Bill 3, numbered near the top of the pile.

 Then the Shannon family stepped in to help, and Sabrina soon became the human face of this legislation.
 Anaphylaxis Canada dubbed Bill 3, “Sabrina’s Law,” driving home Shannon’s point from that Ottawa press conference that no other child should suffer her daughter’s fate.
 Sara Shannon and Laurie Harada met with government officials who were receptive to their concerns.

-After all the delays, the government suddenly scheduled the standing committee’s review for that spring.
-On May 16, 2005, the final vote on Bill 3 was held in the legislature.
+After all the delays, on May 16, 2005, the final vote on Bill 3 was held in the legislature.
 As parents and allergic children watched intently from the public gallery, all three parties voted in favor of Sabrina’s Law.
 It passed unanimously.

 The law, which took effect January 1, 2006, requires Ontario school boards to have all principals implement anaphylaxis plans that include: strategies to reduce exposure to allergens, procedures to communicate to parents, students and employees about life-threatening allergies, and regular training on dealing with life-threatening allergies for teachers and staff.